HathorNetwork/hathor-wallet-mobile/README.md

 If you need to open the Dev Menu on Android Studio Emulator, use `Ctrl + M` or run `adb shell input keyevent 82` in a terminal.

+Obs: To run on your device some configuration may need to be done (see [running on device](https://reactnative.dev/docs/running-on-device))

 ### Run linter

 `npm run lint`